Research Associate / Strain Engineer

 - Strain engineering to optimize production of cultured ingredients of interest

-- Developing suitable cultivation conditions and assays for screening the performance of your microbes
+- Development of suitable cultivation conditions and assays for screening the performance of your microbes

-- Testing the metabolic and physiological performance of your microbes
+- Testing of the metabolic and physiological performance of your microbes

 - 2-5 years industry experience in strain or metabolic engineering